Our guide to electric vehicles

 - Installing a fast-charging station in your home can be a wise investment if you can't wait until the end of a standard charge cycle.
 Some new generation charging stations offer an 80% charge in just 20 minutes, but the norm for a full charge is generally between 4 and 8 hours.

-Lastly, when taking their range into account, manufacturers' advertised ranges may not correspond to your driving style or driving conditions.
-You can read more about how electric charging works here
+What are the differences and are all electric chargers the same?
+You can read our article here.
+When taking an electric vehicle's range into account, manufacturers' advertised ranges may not correspond to your driving style or driving conditions.

 How do electric cars work?